xinydd/DueTomorrow/campus-safety-app/DEMO_ACCOUNTS.md

 3. **Click any account** to auto-fill the login form
 4. **Click "Login"** to test that role's features

+Note: Only Students can self-sign up.
+Staff and Security must log in with the preset credentials above.

 ## Role-Based Features

 ### Student Dashboard